grafana/agent/docs/sources/flow/getting-started/configure-agent-clustering.md

 ---
-title: Configure Grafana Agent clustering with Helm
+title: Configure Grafana Agent clustering in an existing installation
+menuTitle: Configure Grafana Agent clustering
 weight: 400
 ---

 # Configure Grafana Agent clustering

-Grafana Agent Flow can be configured to run with [clustering][] so that individual agents can work together for workload distribution and high availability.
+You can configure Grafana Agent to run with [clustering][] so that individual agents can work together for workload distribution and high availability.

 {{% admonition type="note" %}}
 Clustering is a [beta][] feature.
-Beta features are subject to breaking changes, and may be replaced with equivalent functionality that cover the same use case.
+Beta features are subject to breaking changes and may be replaced with equivalent functionality that covers the same use case.
 {{%/admonition %}}